stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 ## SRV vs new record type

-In the case of the “vertical” Notify(CDS) and NOTIFY(CSYNC) nothing needs to be done by the nameservers serving the parent zone.
+In the case of the "vertical" Notify(CDS) and NOTIFY(CSYNC) nothing needs to be done by the nameservers serving the parent zone.
 So therefore the SRV records appear to be a near perfect match.
-In the case of the more “horizontal” NOTIFY(DNSKEY), however, the nameserver will have to act on the insertion of a NOTIFY(DNSKEY) instruction.
+In the case of the more "horizontal" NOTIFY(DNSKEY), however, the nameserver will have to act on the insertion of a NOTIFY(DNSKEY) instruction.

 It may therefore be preferable to use a new record type, to make it possible to more easily associate the special processing needed with